Riley & Durrant: Music and releases

 Alongside their commercial releases, Riley & Durrant have written a number of pieces of music for film and television, such as Sky One and ITV.

 Record label

-In 2007 Andi and Nick launched their Nu Breed Music record label to put out some of the vast number of tracks they were being sent by young up-and-coming music producers for their radio shows.
+In 2007, Riley & Durrant launched their Nu Breed Music record label to put out some of the vast number of tracks they were being sent by young up-and-coming music producers for their radio shows.

 Nu Breed Music was closed in 2008 following a settlement with Ministry of Sound to use the trademark for their Global Underground compilations.